jacobandreas/bibs/nmn.md

 Systematic Generalization: What is Required and Can It Be Learned?

-Bahdanau, et al. ICLR 19.
+Bahdanau et al. ICLR 19.

 https://arxiv.org/abs/1811.12889